dosemu2/dosemu2/doc/README-tech.txt

    know what (s)he is doing.
 Port access is inherently dangerous, as the system can easily be screwed up if something goes wrong: just think of the blank screen you get when dosemu crashes without restoring screen registers...
+As an extra precaution you have to use the "-s" dosemu command line switch so you won't access the hardware directly or use console graphics by accident.
      _________________________________________________________________

 3.2.3.
 The port server

    Starting with version 1.1.4.5 the exception mechanism uses a port server.
-If any slow ports from $_ports, any ports above 0x3ff (including some video cards and $_pci), or the native speaker are selected (timer 2 of port 0x43 cannot be fast), DOSEMU will fork.
+If any slow ports from $_ports, any ports above 0x3ff (depending on the Linux kernel, including some video cards and $_pci), or the native speaker are selected (timer 2 of port 0x43 cannot be fast), DOSEMU will fork.
 The main DOSEMU will then drop its root privileges and communicates via pipes with the (forked) privileged port server.
 The server then checks if it is allowed to access the port and acts appropriately.
 This way it is impossible for a DPMI program to manipulate any forbidden ports (separate address spaces).
    Fortunately the overhead of pipes and process switching seems to be negligible compared to the time it takes to trap the port access.

    If the speaker is emulated and all ports are "fast", or if DOSEMU is non-suid-root and run by a normal user, then the above forking is